DevOps-Cert/linuxsystemadministration/README.md

 To read a file back into a command: `# wc -l < syslog.pdf`
 ##	Regular expression syntax
-grep, grep -i, grep -v, grep -E '^root' /etc/passwd

-.(dot) match a single character a|z match a or z
-$ match end of line
-\* match 0 or more preceding items
-\^ match start of line
-find out how to look these up in man or /usr/share/doc

 <details><summary>Find all the lines in /usr/share/common-licenses/GPL-3 that start with the word "The" but case insensitive and put result in /work/7.4/the </summary>

 ```